Quantization of the Modular Functor and Equivariant Elliptic cohomology: The sheaf over the universal elliptic curve, and Theta functions:

 \begin{thm} The $\W(\Gr)$-equivariant sheaf ${}^k\mathcal{G}^\ast(\M)$ over $\mathcal{O}(\mathcal{E}_{\Tr})$ is naturally isomorphic to a rank one locally free $\mathcal{G}^\ast(\M)$-module generated by the line bundle $\mathcal{L}^{-k}$.
 The corresponding result is also true for the sheaf ${}^k \mathcal{K}^\ast_{\T \ltimes \LbG}(\LM)$. \end{thm} \begin{proof} Since $u$ is the central character, it is easy to see that in cohomological degree zero, ${}^k \mathcal{G}(\ast)$ is canonically isomorphic to $\mathcal{L}^{-k}$.
 In particular, we have a canonical inclusion: $\mathcal{L}^{-k} \hookrightarrow {}^k \mathcal{G}^0(\M)$ for any $\M$ induced by the projection map $\M \rightarrow pt$.
 Extending with the module structure over $\mathcal{G}^\ast(\M)$ gives us the isomorphism we seek.
 Details are straightforward and are left to the reader. \end{proof}

-It is of obvious interest to explore the structure of the space of invariant sections of ${}^k \mathcal{G}^\ast(\M)$.
+It is of interest to explore the structure of the space of invariant sections of ${}^k \mathcal{G}^\ast(\M)$.
 For the case $\M = pt$, the previous theorem identifies this space of sections with the space of $\W(\Gr)$-invariant sections of $\mathcal{L}^{-k}$.
-To related these sections to familiar objects, we need:
+To relate these sections to familiar objects, we need: